Mattwalker411/mathwalker.github.io/_posts/2023-08-11-new-preprint.md

 ---
 layout: posts
-title: "New preprint available on Mpmeba and optimal transport"
+title: "New preprint available on Mpemba and optimal transport"
 ---
 # New Preprint Aug.
 2023